-Sector Type of incentive Available to all approved investment projects: Exemption from payment of import duties on equipment included in class "K" of the Customs Tariff Schedule, but only when the goods to be imported are either not produced within the territory of Mozambique or, if produced, do not satisfy the specific purpose or operational characteristics required or inherent in the nature of the project and particular activity to be developed and carried out; Investment tax credit equal to 5% of the total investment realized (exceptions apply, e.g. passenger vehicles), for five years; Tax credit for the professional training of Mozambican workers, up to a maximum of 5% of taxable income, for the first five years of operation; Accelerated depreciation for new immovable assets; Tax deductible expenditure, 100% in Maputo and 150% in the provinces, for the construction and rehabilitation of roads, railways, airports, mail delivery, telecommunications, water supply, electric energy, schools, hospitals, and other works, for 10 years; Exemption from stamp tax for the alteration of the share capital and the articles of association, for the first five years of operation; Reduction of 50% in the rate of the real property transfer tax (SISA) for acquisition of immovable property used in industry, agri-industry and hotel industry, provided the property is acquired within the first three years from the date of authorization of the investment approved investment projects in: Advanced technology Tax credit for investment in advanced technology equal to 15% of total income, for five fiscal years; Tax credit for the professional training of Mozambican workers, up to a maximum of 10% of taxable income, for the first five years of operation Agriculture Until 2012, an 80% reduction in the tax rate applicable to profits from agricultural ventures Hotels and tourism Investment tax credit equal to 8% of the total investment realized, for five tax years (including passenger vehicles) Large-scale investment projects (> US\$500 million or investments in public domain infrastructure carried out under the regime of a concession) ^b Generally available benefits for 10 years, plus: Investment tax credit of 5-10% of the total investment realized (with exceptions, e.g. passenger vehicles), rising to 10-15% if located in Gaza, Sofala, Manica, Tete, Zambézia and Nampula Provinces, and to 15-30% if located in Cabo Delgado, Inhambane and Niassa Province Rapid Development Zones ^c Investment tax credit of 20% of the total investment realized (with exceptions, e.g. passenger vehicles), for the first five years of operation; Exemption from the real property transfer tax (SISA) for acquisition of immovable property used in industry, agri-industry and hotel industry, provided the property is acquired within the first three years from the date the investment was authorized
+Sector Type of incentive Available to all approv Available to all approved investment projects: Exemption from payment of import duties on equipment included in class "K" of the Customs Tariff Schedule, but only when the goods to be imported are either not produced within the territory of Mozambique or, if produced, do not satisfy the specific purpose or operational characteristics required or inherent in the nature of the project and particular activity to be developed and carried out; Investment tax credit equal to 5% of the total investment realized (exceptions apply, e.g. passenger vehicles), for five years; Tax credit for the professional training of Mozambican workers, up to a maximum of 5% of taxable income, for the first five years of operation; Accelerated depreciation for new immovable assets; Tax deductible expenditure, 100% in Maputo and 150% in the provinces, for the construction and rehabilitation of roads, railways, airports, mail delivery, telecommunications, water supply, electric energy, schools, hospitals, and other works, for 10 years; Exemption from stamp tax for the alteration of the share capital and the articles of association, for the first five years of operation; Reduction of 50% in the rate of the real property transfer tax (SISA) for acquisition of immovable property used in [] hotel industry, provided the property is acquired within the first three years from the date of authorization of the investment Hotels and tourism [] Investment tax credit equal to 8% of the total investment realized, for five tax years (including passenger vehicles) Large-scale investment projects (> US\$500 million or investments in public domain infrastructure carried out under the regime of a concession) ^b Generally available benefits for 10 years, plus: Investment tax credit of 5-10% of the total investment realized (with exceptions, e.g. passenger vehicles), rising to 10-15% if located in Gaza, Sofala, Manica, Tete, Zambézia and Nampula Provinces, and to 15-30% if located in Cabo Delgado, Inhambane and Niassa Province Rapid Development Zones ^c Investment tax credit of 20% of the total investment realized (with exceptions, e.g. passenger vehicles), for the first five years of operation; Exemption from the real property transfer tax (SISA) for acquisition of immovable property used in industry, agri-industry and hotel industry, provided the property is acquired within the first three years from the date the investment was authorized